open-pioneer/trails-starter/docs/Glossary.md

 ## Application package

 A package that provides an app (typically in `app.js` or `app.ts`).
-Application packages are also pioneer packages.
+Application packages are also Trails packages.

-## Pioneer package

-A special package type that serve as the building blocks of an app.
-Pioneer packages may define and use services and UI components.
-The packages used by an app are automatically linked into the application.
-The build system ensures that the code (and assets) required are automatically loaded.

 ## Package